Connect to OLAP data and apply a formula

 From the main menu, click New, and then click Data Connector to open the the New data connector dialog.
 This is a scrollable dialog with a number of fields to set depending on the type of data provider chosen.

-Click in the File name box to open the Save file dialog.
-Type in a name for your data connector, and then select the Data Connectors folder under the current project.
+Click in the Name box to open the Save file dialog.
+Type in a file name for your data connector, and then select the Data Connectors folder under the current project.

 Optionally, click Test connection to verify the settings you entered.

-Click Submit (checkmark) at the bottom to check in the data connector and perform a discovery operation in the background.
+Click the submit (checkmark) button at the bottom to check in the data connector and perform a discovery operation in the background.

 2.2.
 Create a new dashboard and add a measure